Popular Now

 How does age affect HYROX performance?

 Age influences recovery speed, running economy, and muscular endurance.
-While strength can remain stable with training, endurance output and pacing efficiency often decline gradually after 35–40 years old.
-However, well-trained athletes in older age groups can still post highly competitive HYROX times.
+While strength can remain stable with training, endurance output and pacing efficiency often decline gradually after 35–40.
+However, well-trained athletes in older age groups can still post highly competitive HYROX times through better race strategy and station efficiency.

 Is 1 hour 30 minutes a good HYROX time?